heisguyy/mlops-capstone/README.md

     │── .vscode/settings.json   <- Visual studio code IDE config files.
     ├── artifacts               <- Trained and serialized models, vectorizers, encoders, tokenizers, etc.
     ├── data                    <- Data used for the project ├── experiments             <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                              the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering) │                              and a short `-` delimited description, e.g.
-    │                              `1.0-jqp-initial-data-exploration`.
+    │                              `1.0-initial-data-exploration`.
     ├── infrastructure          <- IaC files.
     │   ├── modules/            <- Modules of various components of the deployment infrastructure.
     │   ├── vars/               <- Defined variables for stages of the development lifecycle.